In and Around Holyhead – Day 1 and 2

-Hubby and me both gave a serious thought to how we should see Wales and decided to start with North Wales to satiate my desire to see beaches and his to see the mighty Snowdon.
+Hubby and I both gave serious thought to how we should see Wales and decided to start with North Wales to satiate my desire to see beaches and his to see the mighty Snowdon.
 I love that we could do both in one trip.
-Since it was pretty much a last-minute trip I had like a few hours to research, call the BnB’s that I had shortlisted, book and draw up an itinerary.
-Thankfully all the honest and helpfull reviews on TripAdvisor and the many listings on sites like Booking.com helped me plan our trip.
+Since it was pretty much a last-minute trip I had like a few hours to research, call the BnB’s that I had shortlisted, book, and draw up an itinerary.
+Thankfully all the honest and helpful reviews on TripAdvisor and the many listings on sites like Booking.com helped me plan our trip.

 Day 1: Arriving from London to Holy Head by train: Euston – Chester – Crewe – Holyhead

 We boarded a Virgin Train from Euston- these super fast electric horses that take you to your destination in a flash!
 I love that as it allows for one to use the rest of the day quickly settling in and walking around familiarizing oneself with the new place and basically collecting brochures, finding a good place to eat and just getting a good local ale from a local pub – always a pleasure in Wales as the Welsh locals wherever we went were very warm, welcoming and chatty.

 After 3 train changes ones getting that familiar feeling that … of being well out of London city limits.
 The First Great Western Rail -a charming 3 coach train journey that whizzes past brilliantly beautiful beaches from Crewe to Holyhead.

 The evening we arrived we went to a local pub which is very to Travel Lodge – and a Black Sabbath tribute band called Electric Funeral played some really cool numbers.
 Love the unexpected I say!

 After our unexpected beer evening at The Blossoms where we were swinging away, we could only find emergency food, late at night,at the Globe Cafe next door, it a small little place but very – VERY busy on weekend evenings – try their curry sauce it’s weirdly yum after lots of beer 😉